 (August, 2015) Almonds are considered one of the healthiest foods on the planet.
 But, if you read between the lines, there are many disconcerting facts about them:

-- All almonds in the US are pasteurized, which destroys some nutrients
+- All almonds in the US are pasteurized, which destroys nutrients

-- Raw almonds contain anti-nutrients that mess with your body’s minerals
+- Raw almonds contain anti-nutrients that tie up minerals and/or alter proteins

-- Roasted almonds are heated in unhealthy oils that destroy vitamins
+- Roasted almonds are heated in unhealthy (pro-inflammatory), refined oils

 - Flavored almonds are coated with sugar or poor-quality table salt